onedata/onedata-documentation/docs/glossary.md

 ## Access token

-A [token][] for authentication, being a universal way of accessing Onedata
+A [token][] for authentication and authorization, which is used when accessing Onedata
 interfaces: [REST API][], [CDMI][], or [Oneclient][].

 ## Archive